juniorjp/pg_utils/README.md

 # PgUtils

-Easy backup and restore for your remote PostgreSQL database.
+Easily backup and download your remote PostgreSQL database.
+Restore the backup in your local database.
 ## Installation

 Add this line to your application's Gemfile: